-This three-part virtual event series will explore trends in postsecondary affordability and student loans, as well as solutions to college debt challenges in Texas.
+This three-part virtual event series explored trends in postsecondary affordability and student loans, as well as solutions to college debt challenges in Texas.

 Hosted by the Federal Reserve Bank of Dallas, Asset Funders Network and Educate Texas